 Benefits of GCU’s Online Master’s in Computer Science Bridge Program

-Offered by the College of Science, Engineering and Technology, this six-course, 24-credit online bridge program introduces students to computer science and will support students in building the foundational skills necessary to be successful in the graduate program.
-Equipped with these skills, students can move on to deepen their understanding of the field which focuses on the theory, design, development, application and analysis of software, algorithms, applications and technological systems.
+Offered by the College of Science, Engineering and Technology, this online bridge program introduces you to computer science and supports you while you build the foundational skills necessary to apply for entry into the graduate program.
+Students in the CS Bridge program can move on to deepen their understanding of the basic knowledge and understanding required to be successful in the Master of Science in Computer Science.

-Learn Fundamentals for a MS in Computer Science
+Online MS in Computer Science Bridge Program FAQs